Certified gas gaskets - O-rings and flat

 - water heating

-- powering other gas-operated appliances
+- powering other gas appliances

-- heating with a gas heater
+- heating using a gas heater

 - gas grill